These are the Rules & Guidelines for the competition from March 2022. See who won the contest.

-- The contest was held March 9, 2020, at the Iowa Culinary Institute at Des Moines Area Community College (DMACC) in Ankeny, IA.
+- The contest will be held March 7, 2022 at the Iowa Culinary Institute at Des Moines Area Community College (DMACC) in Ankeny, IA.
 The address is: 2006 S. Ankeny Blvd.
 Building 7.
-In case of severe weather, the contest will be cancelled, and schools will be notified prior to March 9.
+In case of severe weather, the contest will be cancelled, and schools will be notified prior to March 7th.

 - Culinary Schools in Iowa are invited to have their students participate in the contest.
 Entries will consist of teams of two to four students.
 Registration of entries must be returned to the Iowa Pork Producers Association by February 21, 2022.
 There is a limit of 4 teams per school.

-- We recognize that many pork cuts benefit from slow cooking techniques, and we don’t want to eliminate these techniques due to time constraints the day of the contest.
-You may pre-cook your pork (smoking, slow roasting, etc.) and/or prep your pork (brining, marinating, etc.) and finalize your preparations during your kitchen time on-site.
+- We recognize that many pork cuts benefit from slow cooking techniques and we don’t want to eliminate these techniques due to time constraints the day of the contest.
+You may prep your pork ahead of time (brining, marinating, grinding, etc.) and finalize your preparations and cooking during your kitchen time on-site.
 Instructors must ensure that only the participating team members are working on the dish.
-No complementing sides (starch, vegetable, sauce, gravy, etc.) may be made in advance except for pantry items like condiments, pickled items, fermented items, breads, etc. Anything pre-made must still be included in the recipes, and it must be clearly noted that it was made in advance of the competition.
+No complimenting sides (starch, vegetable, sauce, gravy, etc.) may be made in advance except for pantry items like condiments, pickled items, fermented items, breads, etc. Anything pre-made must still be included in the recipes and it must be clearly noted that it was made in advance of the competition.

 - Instructors will not be allowed in the kitchen at any time during the competition.
 During the student’s prep and cook time, questions may be asked to instructors, but may only take place in the commons area.

-- The entrée is to be accompanied by two side dishes to complement the entrée or least be a complete plate that could be served in a restaurant setting.
+- The entrée is to be accompanied by two side dishes to compliment the entrée or least be a complete plate that could be served in a restaurant setting.